konfuzio-ai/document-validation-ui/README.md

 `locales` - translations files.

-`store` - the store is implemented using `Vuex`.
+`store` - the store is implemented using [Vuex](https://vuex.vuejs.org/).
 It is responsible for saving all information coming from the API and local information regarding the use of the app, like the display scale.
 Most of the information is obtained, filtered, grouped and processed in the store files which are separated by their concept.

 The entry point of the app is the `main.js` which loads all the Vue libraries and therefore opens the first Vue component, the `App.vue`.
 This component has the responsibility to tell the store to fetch the API data required to load the next components.
 There are 4 main components which will be explained next.